JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * world wide web, despite worldwide usually being one word.
 Cause it’s English, that’s why.

 * Wi-Fi or WiFi.
-Pick one, I give up.
+Pick one, I give up (but I'll give you a hint: the alliance is Wi-Fi).

 * Ethernet, not ethernet.